 What is the self-employment tax?

-If you have business income, that will be claimed on either the Schedule C or the Schedule C-EZ.
-Your self-employment income will be claimed on Schedule SE.
-If you’re worried that this sounds too complicated, you can trust in the tax experts at TaxSlayer to ensure the correct forms are filled out.
+If you have business income, that will be reported on either Schedule C or Schedule C-EZ.
+Your self-employment income and taxes will be reported on Schedule SE.
+If you’re worried that this sounds too complicated, you can trust the tax experts at TaxSlayer to ensure you fill out the correct forms.

 Do I also have to pay federal taxes?

 The short answer is yes.
 Just as W-2 employees pay FICA and federal taxes out of each paycheck, self-employed workers must pay the self-employment tax and federal taxes.
 The thresholds for federal taxes are different though.

 All employees with income over $11,400 must pay federal taxes, while workers making less than $11,400 are exempt.
 For example, if you made $10,000 in the most recent year as a self-employed worker, you would be exempt from filing a federal tax return.
 However, since that amount is above the $400 benchmark for the self-employment tax, you would still be required to file.
 Meanwhile, a W-2 worker who made the exact same amount ($10,000) wouldn’t have to file a tax return at all unless they wanted to receive a refund.

 As a self-employed worker, there are certain expenses that you incur that can lessen your net income if you deduct them on your return.
 For example, if your job requires traveling and lodging, you may be able to deduct the associated expenses.
 Another example is if you work from home, you probably have operating costs like internet bills, equipment upgrades, and mileage.
 There’s an algorithm to calculate the worth of your home office so you can find out what can be deducted.

 Other business expenses that could be deducted are things like advertising costs, business insurance, rent, education, meals and more.
 It is important to research the necessary guidelines to see which ones you qualify for.